scipopt/gcg/doc/resources/devs/howtos/addstructure.md

 Structure detectors are used to detect or enforce a structure suitable for Dantzig-Wolfe Reformulation (DWR).
 \n
-A complete list of all detectors/enforcers contained in this release can be found \ref DETECTORS "here".
+A complete list of all detectors/enforcers contained in this release can be found "here" (please add).

 In the following, we explain how the user can add its own structure enforcement plug-in.
 Take the basic detector (dec_connected.c) as an example.